-In this position, the man lies on his back while the woman straddles him.
-It takes the pressure off her back and belly, allows her to control the depth and speed of thrusting—and gives him a great view!
+In this position, your partner lies on their back while you straddle them.
+It takes the pressure off her back and belly, allows you to control the depth and speed of thrusting—and gives them a great view!
 This position is great in the first and second trimesters.
 The increased weight and size of your belly may make it difficult to maneuver in the last trimester.

-A variation on woman on top, this position involves the man sitting in an armless chair, with the woman facing and straddling him.
+A variation of you on top, this position involves your partner sitting in an armless chair, with you facing and straddling them.
 It is extremely intimate and allows you to gaze into each other's eyes.
 This position is best during the first and second trimesters.

 You both lie on your side, facing each other.
 This position also keeps the weight off your belly, supports the uterus and may also make you feel particularly intimate.
 Enjoy it during the first trimester and early second trimester.

 The same position that allows for such good post-sex cuddle is also great for intercourse during pregnancy.
-The man lies on his side behind the woman, facing her back.
-This takes the pressure off her belly and prevents deep penetration, which may be uncomfortable later in pregnancy.
+The partner lies on their side behind you, facing your back.
+This takes the pressure off your belly and prevents deep penetration, which may be uncomfortable later in pregnancy.
 This position is perfect during the last trimester.

 Hands and knees

-Also known as rear entry or “doggy style," this position places the woman on her hands in knees with her partner entering her from behind.
-Place a few pillows under her belly and breasts to help support them.
+Also known as rear entry or “doggy style," this position places you on your hands and knees with her partner behind her.
+Place a few pillows under your belly and breasts to help support them.
 Try it during the first, second and early third trimesters.
 Because this position can result in deeper penetration, you may want to avoid it later in the third trimester.

-You lie on your back, pull your knees up to your chest and rest your feet on his chest (or, if you're really flexible, on his shoulders).
-He kneels and enters without placing his weight on your body.
+You lie on your back, pull your knees up to your chest and rest your feet on your partner's chest (or, if you're really flexible, on their shoulders).
+They do not place their weight on your body.

 For most couples, intercourse and other sexual activities are safe all the way up until your water breaks.
-There are cases, though, where your physician, nurse or midwife may recommend that you abstain from intercourse and/or orgasm.
+There are cases, though, where your physician, nurse or midwife may recommend that you abstain from intercourse or orgasms.